hellobloom/vc/packages/vc-common/docs/docs/vc/base.md

 # Base Verifiable Credential

 :::important Important
-These types are just a building block and shouldn't be used directly.
+These types are just building blocks and shouldn't be used directly.

-You probably want to use [`VC`](index) instead.
+You probably want to use the [main implmentation](main) or the [selective disclosure implementation](selective) instead.
 :::

+These are based on and compliant with the [VC Data Model](https://www.w3.org/TR/vc-data-model/).

 ## BaseVCV1